 Composer/Performer of the theme song for the award-winning Stay Alive suicide prevention documentary film

 MUSIC THEN & NOW

 Growing up in Tokyo,Japan (in a very musical family), Rayko was immersed in Rock, Pop, Orchestral, Jazz, and Classical music from across the world.

 Early on, Rayko realized music was her calling and moved to the U.S.A. to pursue her dream.
 While working as a model and actress, Rayko formed and fronted 3 separate bands, where she composed and produced most songs (with some collaborated with her band members), assembled the orchestra, and released 9 albums, and performed across the U.S.A. and Japan.

 During her music career, she met her husband—bassist/guitarist/engineer, Rain Balen.
 The couple met 14 years ago and worked for years together as best friends before tying the knot.
 Together, they have begun a business venture, designed by Rain, to expand their musical ventures by offering better solutions for audio and video recording to fellow musicians.

 Although she is primarily a vocalist and songwriter, Rayko also plays piano, guitar, drums, and is currently learning Koto and electric violin, to further grow and expand herself as a musician.

-In recent years Rayko became a strong advocate for suicide prevention.
-Rayko and her co- writer Frank Kilpatrick decided to team up with a Suicide Specialist Dr. Mark Goulston from UCLA, and suicide survivor Kevin Hines, to produce the multi award winning documentary video “Stay Alive” (now available on Amazon Prime Video).
+Recently, Rayko became a strong advocate for suicide prevention.
+Rayko, together with Frank Kilpatrick of FrankiK Music, teamed up with a Suicide Specialist Dr. Mark Goulston from UCLA, and the Golden Gate Bridge suicide survivor Kevin Hines, to produce the multi award winning documentary video Stay Alive (now available on Amazon Prime Video).